-He also brings the nations to our doorstep giving us opportunities to help fulfill the Great Commission from the comfort of our homes.
+He is bringing the nations to our doorstep, giving us opportunities to help fulfill the Great Commission from the comfort of our homes.

-As members of the Body of Christ here in Knoxville we feel called to reach out to the many unreached people who, as victims of violence and religious and political persecution, were forced to flee their homelands and become refugees.
-The find themselves here with nothing, trying to adapt to a new language, a new culture, and even a new climate.
-(Refugee Ministry FAQs)
+As members of the body of Christ in Knoxville, we feel called to reach out to the many unreached people who, as victims of violence and religious and political persecution, were forced to flee their homelands and become refugees.
+They find themselves here with nothing, trying to adapt to a new language, a new culture, and even a new climate.

 We are praying for one-on-one connections between our church family and the refugee families that the Lord is bringing to our doorstep.
 This can be accomplished through a ministry of presence and simple acts of kindness and friendship.
 It's all about loving our neighbors as ourselves in obedience to Christ (Mark 12:31).